-Article Description Opting In and Out From Thread Safety on page 199 This article shows how to disable the enforcement of the threading model for specific fields or methods.
-Compatibility of Threading Models on page 201 This article lists compatibility of threading models when they are applied to objects that are in a parent-child relationship.
-Enabling and Disabling Runtime Verification on page 201 This article explains when runtime verification is enabled or disabled and how to customize the default behavior.
+Article Description Making a Whole Project or Solution Thread Safe on page 212 This article describes how to get compiler warnings when you forget to assign a threading model to a type.
+Opting In and Out From Thread Safety on page 214 This article shows how to disable the enforcement of the threading model for specific fields or methods.
+Compatibility of Threading Models on page 216 This article lists compatibility of threading models when they are applied to objects that are in a parent-child relationship.
+Enabling and Disabling Runtime Verifi- cation on page 217 This article explains when runtime verification is enabled or disabled and how to customize the default behavior.